horacehoff/spock/README.md

 A work-in-progress programming language written in Rust for the best performance possible, whose syntax takes inspiration from Rust and Python.
 Basically, its goal is to provide a faster alternative to Python, and one that's closer to low-level languages, while still being accessible to a wide audience.

-Two "versions" of Spock exist.
-The only difference between them is the numeric type used.
-The default version uses f64 as its numeric type, while the other version uses i64 instead of f64.
-This is done because i64 can be faster than f64 in some cases (not all!).
-There is no other difference.
-You can even change the numeric type in the code (f64/i64) and compile it yourself and use your preferred type.
-The only thing you need to change is the beginning of the main.rs file.
-Please note that, unless you know what you're doing, you should use the default version.
+Spock uses f64 as its numeric type.
+However, you can run/build Spock with i64 as the numeric type instead of f64 , by passing the `--features "int"` flag to cargo.
+This is done because i64 can be faster than f64 in some cases.
+Please note that, unless you know what you're doing, you should use the default numeric type.

 Key info: